 The plans came afoot in 1984, when he and his wife donated their shares in LEO Pharma to the LEO Foundation.
 While the foundation’s primary objective was to secure the long-term success of independence of LEO Pharma, it should also support independent research within the fields of medicine, chemistry and/or pharmacy through philanthropic grants.
 Knud Abildgaard and his wife both passed away in 1986.

 With the LEO Foundation’s long-term perspective and ownership, LEO Pharma has been able to evolve into a leading provider of dermatology care solutions to millions of patients across the world.
-Today, the company has more than 5,000 dedicated employees operating across 61 countries and its products are marketed in more than 100 countries worldwide.
+Today, the company has more than 6,000 dedicated employees and its products are marketed in 130 countries worldwide.
 Today, the foundation employs a small team of specialists who manage the active ownership of LEO Pharma, the philanthropic activities and the investment of the foundation’s substantial financial assets of more than DKK 18 billion.

 For more information, visit the LEO Foundation website.